 “Investors now view the U.S. ‘fiscal cliff’ as a greater threat than the euro zone — and the upcoming election is putting these fears into sharper focus,” Michael Hartnett, chief investment strategist at BofA Merrill Lynch Global Research, said in a report, referring to the U.S. presidential election that takes place in November.

-Unless U.S. lawmakers reach a compromise to avoid the impact of the so-called fiscal cliff, the U.S. economy could face a sharp slowdown in growth, the Congressional Budget Office has warned.
+Unless U.S. lawmakers reach a compromise to avoid the impact of the so-called fiscal cliff, the U.S. economy could face a sharp slowdown in growth, the Congressional Budget Office .
 (Read More: Leaders Remain Far Apart on ‘Fiscal Cliff’ Fix.)

 Concerns over the fiscal health of the U.S. government are reflected in the asset-allocation decisions of the fund managers surveyed by Bank of America/Merrill Lynch.